Nunie123/data_engineering_book/ch_1_data_engineering_responsibilities.md

 # Data Engineering in the Cloud: Start to Finish

 NOTE: This book is currently incomplete.
-If you find errors or would like to fill in the gaps, read the **Contributions** section below.
+If you find errors or would like to fill in the gaps, read the **Contributions** section [here](https://github.com/Nunie123/data_engineering_book).

 ## Table of Contents
 [Preface](https://github.com/Nunie123/data_engineering_book) <br>